mzanwar/mzanwar.github.io/_posts/2018-11-26-avro-schema-evolution.md

 date: 2018-11-26 13:52 -0600
 ---

-# Confluent Schema Registry

 **Summary**:

-1. Auto-schema resolution **breaks** evolution safety-guarantees.
+1. SR auto-schema resolution **breaks** Avro evolution safety-guarantees.
 2. Do we really need evolution safety-guarantees?

 I highly recommend you read the rest of this post to understand why.